Elegant1E/hexo-example/README.md

 This directory is a quick-start example of a [Hexo](https://hexo.io/) site that can be deployed to Vercel with zero configuration.
 Alternatively, you can fork it to your own repository and build it yourself.

-This version is created by [Elegant1E](https://github.com/Elegant1E), using the latest hexo version v7.1.1, with no modifications made from the official version,Only README.md was added.
+This version is created by [Elegant1E](https://github.com/Elegant1E), using the latest hexo version v7.2.0, with no modifications made from the official version,Only README.md and LICENSE was added.

 This is a reserved link for this project to prevent it from being lost after one-click creation: https://github.com/Elegant1E/hexo-example